smb2796/UMIPs/price-identifier-template.md

 # Security Considerations

-Some optional questions to consider *Please remove before submission*:
+Some optional questions to consider: (*Please remove before submission*)
 - How could price manipulation occur?
 - How could this price ID be exploited?
 - Do the instructions for determining the price provide people with enough certainty?